-SW 520: Social Policy and Services
+SW 520 - Social Policy and Services

-The purpose of this course is to provide students with social policy practice skills for culturally competent generalist social work practice, as well as a critical understanding, from both historical and current perspectives, of the overall structure of the American social welfare system with a focus on the disproportionate social, economic, and political problems of vulnerable population.
+The purpose of this course is to provide students with social policy practice skills for culturally competent generalist social work practice, as well as a critical understanding, from both historical and current perspectives, including the overall structure of the U.S. American social welfare system with a focus on the disproportionate social, economic, and political problems of vulnerable populations.
 Students examine, analyze, and engage in action activities associated with current social welfare policy.
-3 credits
+3 credits.

-SW 521: Foundation Practice I
+SW 521 - Foundation Practice I

 This first foundation practice course presents generalist foundation knowledge and skills essential to interpersonal practice.
-Course content along with the student's field experiences will provide students with the knowledge, values, and skills for generalist social work practice across diverse client systems.
+Course content, along with students' field experiences, will provide students with the knowledge, values, and skills for generalist social work practice across diverse client systems.
 Initially basic communication and interviewing skills essential to the helping relationship within all system sizes are introduced and practiced.
 In this course, all phases of the helping process (i.e. exploration, engagement, assessment, planning, implementation, goal attainment, evaluation, and termination) are applied to generalist social work practice with individuals.
-Students also learn how self-awareness and the conscious use of self will affect the helping relationship.
-3 credits
+Students also learn how self-awareness and the conscious use of self affect the helping relationship.
+3 credits.

-SW 522: Foundation Practice II
+SW 522 - Foundation Practice II